VanillaScoop/Notepad/_posts/2016-04-9-esl-one-new-york.md

 <h1>GODSENT vs FaZe</h1)

-Ok the bottom line is that FaZe shouldn't be getting extremely high odds.
+Ok the bottom line is that FaZe shouldn't be be getting extremely high odds.
 They have been a tad inconsistent lately and they at first glance look like they are doing crap but if you look at their results closer, you can see that FaZe is just an inconsistent side

 ![]({{site.baseurl}}/images/Screenshot%20(53).png)

 They beat X in two BO1s but lost 16-0 and 16-4 in their next matchup.
 Then they beat VP which is an extremely good result.
 They lost to nV but beat G2 and the rest is like a repeat.
 FaZe still is kinda adjusting to allu in a bit but they still are a team to be reckoned with.